fluxcd/flux/docs/guides/upgrading-to-1.0.md

----
-title: Upgrading to Flux v1
+# Upgrading to Flux v1
-weight: 40
----

 Flux v1 is a major improvement over the previous versions, and is different enough that you need to do a bit of work to upgrade it.